Imagine ending a tiring day with a relaxing spa right at home!

 Hydrotherapy is an age-old practice that relieves stress and body pain, improves blood flow, and improves sleep.

 If you follow these steps and any safety measures from the hot tub manufacturer, you can enjoy your new addition for years.
-Remember to maintain your spa regularly to keep it free from debris and bacteria.
+Remember to maintain your spa regularly to avoid debris and bacteria.

 For any spa maintenance, installation or servicing in Sydney, please speak to the team at The Pool Co.
 We are professional builders specialising in high-quality custom pools and spas.